 One-on-one Mix Training

 Take your mix to my studio in Munich, Germany, and work with me to improve all aspects of the production.
 Two main options are available: either you can bring your computer system with you, and use your own software while listening over my monitoring system; or you can provide your project’s raw multitrack files for me to mix in my own Cockos Reaper-based DAW system.
-If travelling to Munich is not practical, then training can also be carried out remotely via online file-exchange, email, phone, and/or Skype/FaceTime/Zoom (in conjunction with 24-bit WAV audio streaming).
+If travelling to Munich is not practical, then training can also be carried out remotely via online file-exchange, email, phone, and/or Zoom (with stereo 192kbps audio streaming).

 Option 1: Bringing Your Own DAW System - Guidelines

 If you decide to work on your own software system, then please ensure that you bring all the necessary cables, dongles, and audio interfaces so that your software will operate correctly and you can easily feed a stereo audio stream into my studio’s monitor controller.
 If you’re planning to use a laptop, please bring an appropriate mouse with you, because operating via the computer’s built-in trackpad typically slows down the workflow.
 If you’re travelling far, then it’s advisable to export raw multitrack files to a separate storage device too, so that the session can be transferred to my system in the event of any problem with your own DAW software or computer.

 Although I have long-term operating experience of Steinberg Cubase, Apple Logic, and Cockos Reaper (and a familiarity with most other DAW software too), you will ultimately be relied on to operate any DAW system you bring.
 The speed at which the mix progresses will inevitably be linked to the speed at which you can navigate the software’s functions, especially where audio/automation editing is concerned, so anything you can do to streamline your own working methods prior to the session will help you get the most out of the available time.